 When papal approval was received the majority of the Brothers accepted it.
 However, John Mulcahy, and his Cappoquin establishment continued to follow the Presentation Rule.
 For the next quarter of a century John Mulcahy would soldier alone.
 John persevered in his lonely existence, ever zealous to the children’s education.
 He died, unexpectedly, on 25 February 1845.
 His school ceased to exist.
 His burial place is unknown.

 Historians inform us that Edmund’s first two companions hailed from Callan; Grosvenor does not cause any doubt; Patrick Finn’s status is more complicated.
-Shelly, the Callan-born chronicler, says Finn was from Callan; Finn’s Cistercian records say he was from County Waterford, Dungarvan to be precise.
+Shelly, the Callan-born chronicler, says Finn was from Callan; Finn’s Cistercian records say he was from Dungarvan.
 Patrick Finn, together with Thomas Grosvenor, joined Edmund Rice in the converted stable at New Street, Waterford, in 1802.
 These three men formed the first community of Brothers, giving generations of followers inspiration to follow Christ in the education of youth.

 Patrick moved to Mount Sion in 1803, and began teaching in the new school building the following year.
 He witnessed the growth of the Congregation with foundations in Carrick-on-Suir and Dungarvan.
 However, when time came to profess religious vows Patrick had a change of mind.
 Deeply religious, devoted to prayer, being an active Religious was not his vocation.
 He did not make vows in 1808, and he left Mount Sion.

-Undaunted by the failure of this proposal, and again with the Bishop’s blessing, Edmund sent Br.
-Ignatius Mulcahy, this time, to Carrick-on-Suir, another town not far from Waterford.
-The Pastor here, Father John McKenna, expressed a willingness to have a monastery and schools erected in that town.
-Brother Rice now had the "go ahead" from the Bishop, the pastor and Mr. O'Brien.
+Undaunted by the failure of this proposal, and again with the Bishop’s blessing, Edmund sent Ignatius Mulcahy, this time, to Carrick-on-Suir, another town not far from Waterford.
+Fr John McKenna expressed a willingness to have a monastery and schools erected in that town.
+Brother Rice now had the "go ahead" from the Bishop, the priest and Mr. O'Brien.
 His second monastery and school were now in the offing.

 Most Illustrious and most Rev. Lord, In a Memorial presented to this Sacred Congregation in your Lordship's name, it is stated that there is in your Diocese a Congregation (or Society) of pious laymen, who are engaged in giving to poor boys the same charitable assistance that is given to distressed girls by the Nuns called of the Presentation; and also, that there is already opened in Waterford and two other places, an asylum where the same devout men live in community, and are employed in the instruction of about 400 boys; and particularly that Mr Edmund Rice, one of the same pious labourers, has erected and endowed their house and Schools.
 In order then, that an undertaking so praiseworthy and advantageous to Religion be consolidated and perpetuated, your Lordship recommends the Petition of the said pious laymen to obtain from our sovereign Pontiff Pius VII a Brief similar to that which was granted to the above mentioned Nuns of the Presentation, and addressed to his Lordship, Doctor Moylan, Bishop of Cork.
 Such an application has been extremely consolatory to the Sacred Congregation; and the zeal and religious disposition of the said devout laymen are hereby praised.
 But as it is necessary to obtain the Apostolical approbation, it is expedient to have recourse to the same means, which were employed in obtaining the said Brief for the Nuns of the Presentation; therefore your Lordship must draw up (form) and transmit the Rules and Constitutions by which the new Institute is governed; and after these Rules shall have been examined and approved, the desired Brief may be obtained by the Sacred Congregation.
 In the mean time requesting your Lordship to assure Mr. Rice and the other pious laymen that their charitable undertaking is highly pleasing to his Holiness and the Sacred Congregation.